smarie/python-makefun/docs/api_reference.md

 Adds the provided parameters to the signature `s` (returns a new `Signature` instance).

  - `s`: the original signature to edit
- - `first`: a single element or a list of `Parameter` instances to be added at the beginning of the parameter's list
+ - `first`: a single element or a list of `Parameter` instances to be added at the beginning of the parameter's list.
+Strings can also be provided, in which case the parameter kind will be created based on best guess.
- - `last`: a single element or a list of `Parameter` instances to be added at the end of the parameter's list
+ - `last`: a single element or a list of `Parameter` instances to be added at the end of the parameter's list.
+Strings can also be provided, in which case the parameter kind will be created based on best guess.
  - `custom`: a single element or a list of `Parameter` instances to be added at a custom position in the list.
 That position is determined with `custom_idx`
  - `custom_idx`: the custom position to insert the `custom` parameters to.